FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Things to Remember for Dog Compliance Training

 Instead of using a loud voice, call dogs to you calmly and firmly.
-Practicing this method ahead of time will make training more likely to test dogs’ compliance training.
+Practicing this method ahead of time will make training more likely to be successful and decrease the chances of your dog getting scared.
+This also increases the chances that your dog will retreat when told to as they will trust that you know what is best for them.

-Another thing to keep in mind when guiding your dog is that dogs’ compliance training is individuals–so what works with one dog might not work with another.
+Another thing to keep in mind when guiding your dog is that dogs’ compliance training is individual–so what works with one dog might not work with another.
 This means you should always experiment with different test dogs’ compliance training methods until you find the ones that work best for your pup.

 How Long Does It Take For a Dog to Learn to Use a Wireless Fence?